Juliet-Simpson/Find-A-Bible-Quote/README.md

 * The app will be responsive on all screen sizes

-* There will be a beatiful background image of a sunrise over mountains with the contrast reduced that will exist throughout the site.
+* There will be a beautiful background image of a sunrise over mountains with the contrast reduced that will exist throughout the site.

 * A navbar on large screens with a brand Logo and links for Home, Login and Register for the unlogged in user and Home, Add a Quote, My Quotes, My Comments and Logout for a logged in user.
 There will be an extra link, ADMIN, for users logged in as admin.